d-rivera-c-zz/boi-ai/README.md

 - Representation
 - Algorithm

-The Core.java file is the one that organized what problem (sudoku or NSP?), representation (square matrix or list?) and algorithm (genetic or ants?) is going to be run together.
+The `Core.java` file is the one that organizes what problem (sudoku or NSP?), representation (square matrix or list?) and algorithm (genetic or ants?) is going to be run together.
 To test, you can do something like

 	public static void main(String[] args) throws NumberFormatException, Exception {